reymon359/full-stack-social-site/README.md

 - **Ramon Morcillo** - [reymon359](https://github.com/reymon359)

 ## Side Notes
-Although the project is far from being finished the main objective has been accomplished, so I do not know if I will keep working on it.
+Although the project is far from being finished (no software project is 100% finished) the main objective has been accomplished, so I will probably stop spending time on this and focus in other projects.